Winter Fishing Regulations

 - The daily limit is a limit of fish taken from midnight to midnight.
 No person may possess more than one day's limit of fish while on the ice or actively engaged in fishing.
 If a situation occurs when an angler fishes overnight, the first daily limit must be removed from the ice by midnight prior to continuing to harvest fish.

-- The possession limit is the maximum number of fish that an angler may have in possession during a fishing trip of more than one day.
+- The possession limit is the maximum number of fish that an angler may have in his or her possession during a fishing trip of more than one day.

 - It is illegal to introduce anything into the water for the purpose of attempting to attract fish (chumming, artificial light, etc.) that is not attached or applied to a lure.